Gunathi/C-CourseWork/README.md

     Ex:- Enter a search string: Advanced Landscape

          Search Result ::
          * APL8005 Advanced Landscape Design 1
          * APL8006 Advanced Landscape Design Studio 2

-         Number of matches: 2
+         Number of matches: 2  //no of occurrences

- If you enter the string Advanced Landscape, it will reply you with where that phrase is located and how many occurrences it includes.
+ If you enter the string "Advanced Landscape", it will reply to you with where that phrase is located and how many occurrences it includes.